holishing/cloud-init-debian-bpo10/doc/rtd/index.rst

 provided metadata from the cloud and initialize the system accordingly.
 This may involve setting up the network and storage devices to configuring SSH access key and many other aspects of a system.
-Later on the cloud-init will also parse and any optional user or vendor data that was passed to the instance.
+Later on the cloud-init will also parse and process any optional user or vendor data that was passed to the instance.

 Getting help